Child Abuse Prevention Month

 Adverse Childhood Experiences (ACEs) are factors or situations in a child’s life that can lead to lifelong challenges, including chronic health problems, mental illness, and substance use issues.
 Creating and sustaining safe, stable, nurturing relationships and environments for all children and families can prevent ACEs (cdc.gov).

 Let’s help all children reach their full potential and create communities in which every child can thrive!

 Learn about Adverse Childhood Experiences and how you can help.

 Dedicate April 30th to prayer and for the intention: "May survivors of abuse experience God’s profound love for them, and receive comfort and healing."

 Use our Prayers of the Faithful for today’s Mass and other Masses during April.

 The Diocese of Manchester has partnered with Prevent Child Abuse America and the New Hampshire Children’s Trust to promote the Pinwheels for Prevention® campaign.
 Pinwheels serve as a symbol to remind us that all children deserve happy and safe childhoods.
 Find out how to "plant" a pinwheel garden.

 Our colorful pinwheel templates feature three designs with positive messages for children, teens, and adults.
 The activity guide also includes discussion cards parents can use to jump start conversations about child safety with their children.
 Include the pinwheels in your gardens or displays, on bulletin boards, as part of a classroom lesson about personal safety, or make them at home.

 Get started during Child Abuse Prevention month with these bulletin announcements and continue using them throughout the year.

-Download the infographics to use in church bulletins or school newsletters, pin on bulletin or Pinterest boards, or distribute to parents, volunteers, and parishioners.
+Download Infographics Please use in church bulletins or school newsletters, pin on bulletin or Pinterest boards, or distribute to parents, volunteers, and parishioners.